virtualidentityag/backend-dev-onboarding/README.md

 # Welcome
 This is an onboarding guide for new backend developers at Virtual Identity.

 We as a backend community want to be on a bleeding age of techs.
 How?
-Just look at our <a href="http://manifest-dev.virtual-identity.com/">Development manifesto</a>
+Just look at our [Development manifesto](http://manifest-dev.virtual-identity.com/)

 In case of having questions in any steps please do not hesitate to ask from your buddy.